What is otitis media?

 The importance of medication

-The doctor may prescribe medication.
-It is important that the medication be taken as directed and that follow-up visits are kept.
+The doctor may prescribe medication, such as antibiotics, to help rid the ear of infection or help control swelling and reduce mucous or fluid trapped behind the eardrum.
+It is important that the medication is taken as directed, even when symptoms improve, and follow-up visits are kept.
 Antibiotics may fight the infection and make the earache go away more rapidly, but the fluid may need weeks or months to resolve completely.
-So be sure that the medication is taken for the full time your doctor has indicated.
-Call your doctor if you have any questions about you or your child’s medication or if symptoms do not clear.
+Call your doctor if you have any questions, symptoms do not clear, or you notice any adverse effects.

 What other treatment may be necessary?

 Most of the time, otitis media clears up with proper medication and time.
 In many cases, however, further treatment may be recommended by your physician.
-An operation, called a myringotomy and ventilation tube (also known as “ear tubes”) can be performed to prevent fluid accumulation and thus improving hearing.
-The ventilation tube remains in place for several months in hopes that by the time it “falls out” the eustachian tube functions normally again.
-During this time, you must keep water out of the ears by using ear plugs because this could cause an infection.
-Otherwise, the tubes cause no trouble, and you will probably notice a remarkable improvement in hearing and a decrease in the frequency of ear infections.
+Surgical intervention called a myringotomy and ventilation tube (also known as “ear tubes”) may be performed to prevent fluid accumulation and help improve hearing.
+The ventilation tube remains in place for several months in hopes that by the time it “falls out,” the eustachian tube is functioning normally again.
+During the time that the tubes are in place, you must keep water out of the ears by using earplugs to prevent fluid accumulation that can cause an infection.
+Otherwise, the tubes cause minimal trouble, and you will probably notice a remarkable improvement in hearing and a decrease in the frequency of ear infections.

 Otitis media may recur as a result of chronically infected adenoids and tonsils.
 If this becomes a problem, your doctor may recommend removal of one or both.
 This can be done at the same time as ventilation tubes are inserted.